MicrosoftDocs/customer-voice/fp-docs/analyze-survey-invitations.md

   - **Failed**: The survey invitation email is not delivered to the recipient due to an incorrect email address or any other error.
   - **Responded**: The recipient has responded to the survey.
   - **Unsubscribed**: The recipient has unsubscribed from receiving the survey related emails.
-  - **Read**: The survey invitation email is read or opened.
-  - **Delayed**: There is some delay is delivering the survey invitation email and is being retried.

 - **Invitation trend**: A line chart showing the distribution of survey invitation trends.